Estate Planning

 Powers of Attorney

-Selecting a power of attorney (POA) is a big decision.
-In the event you become incapacitated, you want to outline decision-making authority regarding your medical and financial decisions to someone you trust.
-In both Kansas and Missouri, there are a number of different types of powers of attorney you can establish, and the attorneys at the Kelley Law Firm can help you determine what’s best for you.
+A Power of Attorney (POA) allows you to assign medical and financial decision-making authority to someone you trust.
+In both Kansas and Missouri, several types of POAs exist, and the attorneys at Kelley Law Firm will help you determine which options suit your needs.

 If you need an estate planning lawyer, contact Kelley Law Firm to help you create a thorough plan.
 Our law office proudly serves Kansas City, Overland Park, Olathe, Shawnee, Independence, Belton, Liberty, Grandview, Roeland Park, Prairie Village, Lenexa, North Kansas City, Lee's Summit, Raytown, Independence, Gladstone, Johnson County, KS, Wyandotte County, KS, Douglas County, KS, Jackson County, MO, Cass County, MO, Clay County, MO, and Platte County, MO.